immanuelbint/immanuelbint.github.io/docs/iac/index.md

 ## Infrastructure as Code

 Infrastructure as Code (IaC) is an approach to automating the management and provisioning of infrastructure using code.
-This method allows you to define and deploy infrastructure components—such as virtual machines, databases, and other elements—automatically.
+This method allows you to define and deploy infrastructure components, such as virtual machines, databases, and other elements—automatically.
 Compared to manual management, which can be time-consuming and prone to errors, especially when handling large-scale infrastructure, IaC ensures efficiency, consistency, and reliability.

 ### Advantages of Using IaC
 Adopting IaC for preparing and managing infrastructure is considered a best practice.
 Here are some key benefits it offers: